 About Robert T. Smith

 For clients across a variety of industries from health care to financial services Robert Smith tackles their most important legal challenges, including civil and criminal appeals, dispositive motions at the trial-court level, enforcement actions and government investigations.
+Rob has served countless clients in this capacity, including pharmacy clients before the US Supreme Court, and large health care providers and financial institutions before the US Courts of Appeals.

 Effective advocacy in high-stakes appeals and trials